-- In a food processor, briefly combine all of the ingredients until they are equal sizes with the ingredients fully incorporated, stopping to scrape down the sides if needed.
+- In a food processor, briefly combine all of the ingredients until they are equal sizes with the ingredients fully incorporated.
+Stop to scrape down the sides if necessary.

-- Transfer to a glass container, cover, and let the flavors meld for a day.
+- Transfer to a covered container, refrigerate, and let the flavors meld for a day.
 The cranberries will soften and become sweeter with time.